Lance117/Stock-Price-SMS/README.md

 What it does
 ------

-Current: user requests stock price via POST request to [Alpha Vantage API](https://www.alphavantage.co/) and the app returns today's stock price.
+Current: user requests stock price via POST request to [Alpha Vantage API](https://www.alphavantage.co/) and the app returns today's stock price and RSI.
 User can request multiple stock prices in a single message.

 Future: more useful info than just stock price, task queue library for notifications, a script for personal use